microbiomedata/metaMS/docs/lcms_metabolomics/README_LCMS_METABOLOMICS.md

 Social Molecular Networking) [library of tandem mass spectra](https://gnps-external.ucsd.edu/gnpslibrary) to identify metabolites.
 The workflow also uses the deconvoluted MS1 spectra to assign a molecular formula.
-Each candidate metabolites assignment is given two confidence scores: one for its match to the predicted molecular formula based on the mass accuracy and fine isotopic structure and a second for the MS2 spectral matching for filtering and selecting
+Each candidate metabolite assignment is given two confidence scores: one for its match to the predicted molecular formula based on the mass accuracy and fine isotopic structure and a second for the MS2 spectral matching for filtering and selecting